Shynixn/PetBlocks/docs/source/faq/howmysql.rst

       host: localhost
       port: 3306
       database: ''
+      usessl: false
       username: ''
       password: ''

 You can get the data from your MySQL database host.

+Please notice that you append **additional database parameters** by appending it to the database name at sql.database.

 **after**
 ::